A guide to keeping your leather sofa looking its best.

 So here’s our step-by-step guide (with bonus tips) to have your leather sofa looking pristine.
 This approach works best when you have a stain that needs lifting, or as a deep clean every 3 months, or twice a year.

 Let’s get started!

 First of all, physically remove any dirt or grime from the surface of your leather sofa.
 This will avoid it from being inadvertently rubbed into the sofa when you’re wiping it down with the cleaning solution.

 A good option here is to use the soft brush attachment on the vacuum cleaner to avoid scratches.
-But if you don’t have a vacuum cleaner, a dry microfibre cloth would also do the trick - and is important for Step 3 too!
+But if you don’t have a vacuum cleaner, a dry microfibre cloth would also do the trick.

 Now we get to it!
 You’ll need two soft microfibre cloths, one for cleaning the sofa and one for drying it.
 First, dip one cloth into the cleaning liquid and wring it out - it should be damp, and not dripping wet.
 If you’re using bar soap, dampen the cloth and swipe it across the surface of the soap.